An end to breast cancer may soon be in sight as a bra has been invented to detect the killer disease.

 They finally came up with a solution in the form of a brassier, fitted with Artificial Intelligence, that would be able to find out tumors that are as small as 2mm in diameter.
-The device would make sure the cancer is early detected, Dangana said and it is especially for women in rural areas with limited access to health care and the prohibitive cost of mammography.* TEXT ADS**
+The device would make sure the cancer is early detected, Dangana said and it is especially for women in rural areas with limited access to health care and the prohibitive cost of mammography.* BEST DEALS & OFFERS*

 ◊Register Your Business Name With CAC and Get it in less than 2 weeks--CLICK HERE